What’s Your Part Time Number?

 I recently revealed my plan to decrease my workload as a part-timer this fall.
 I detailed the schedule and the math behind the taxation in a post on this site (So Long, Full Time Employment!) and the news has also circulated amongst my real-life colleagues at work.

-While I do get my share of quizzical looks due to my relatively young age of 41, I honestly haven’t been on the receiving end of much negative feedback, at least not to my face.
+While I do get my share of quizzical looks due to my relatively young age in my early forties, I honestly haven’t been on the receiving end of much negative feedback, at least not to my face.
 More often than not, the response is some combination of “good for you,” and “I wish I could do that.”

 Well, maybe you can do that!